ibm-cloud-docs/containers/ts-api-key-leak.md

 {{site.data.keyword.attribute-definition-list}}

-# How do I rotate the cluster API key in the event of a leak?
+# How do I rotate the cluster API key if there is a leak?
 {: #ts-troubleshoot-api-key-leak}
 {: support}